utkdigitalinitiatives/utk-mods-to-dc/README.md

 ## UTK MODS to DC Transform ##

 The XSL transforms in this repository are meant to be deployed in Islandora.
-Use the directories/files per their names in the following file paths, noting that `islandora_oai` uses a slightly different name:
+Use the directories/files per their names in the following file paths, noting that the `islandora_oai` module uses a slightly different name:

 ```
 $DRUPAL_HOME/sites/all/modules/islandora_batch/transforms/mods_to_dc.xsl